MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 Value of event:
 * `event: EmittedHeadsetEvents` - string value emitted by the headset library to determine what event had just occurred
-* `payload:` {
+* `payload:` - object containing
-    `name: string` - Name of the recent event as interpretted by the headset device `event`: { containing various items mostly for logging purposes}
+    * `name: string` - Name of the recent event as interpretted by the headset device
+    * `event`: { containing various items mostly for logging purposes}
-    `code?: string` - Optional: A string value of a number that represents the action that was just taken.
+    * `code?: string` - Optional: A string value of a number that represents the action that was just taken.
 Not all vendors supply a code which is why it is only optional
-}

 #### `deviceEndedCall`